ppatil98/POWER_BI_EcomerceSales/README.md

 # power_bi_project

-Sure, let's break down your project into those four main aspects:
+let's break down my project into those five main aspects:

 A) The Problem Faced by the Online E-commerce Sales Company: